teslaCA/TDS_TestPackageConverter/README.md

 `java -jar tds-test-package-converter-0.0.1-SNAPSHOT.jar convert-to-new -z HandScoreTest.zip handScoreTest.xml`

 The `-z` tells the tool you want to convert an ZIP archive of test pacakges.
 Note the `HandScoreTest.zip` in the command is a zip file within the same directory as you run the project.

+## Converting from New to Legacy Format

+A lot of the same commands can be used for the new to legacy format.
+This command allows one to convert a new test package format XML to the legacy XML format.

+`java -jar tds-test-package-converter-0.0.1-SNAPSHOT.jar convert-to-new handScoreTestNew.xml handScoreTestLegacy.xml`